truzo/tomango-2018/site/content/blog/getting-started-aframe.md

 A-Frame shapes are made up of custom HTML elements referred to as ‘primitives’ in [their documentation](https://aframe.io/docs/0.2.0/primitives/).
 We’ll be using three to begin with:

-1. <code>a-scene</code>
+1. `a-scene`
-1. <code>a-box</code>
+1. `a-box`
-1. <code>a-torus</code>
+1. `a-torus`

-The <code>a-scene</code> element is the global container for the page but we don’t need to worry about that too much.
+The `a-scene` element is the global container for the page but we don’t need to worry about that too much.

-<code>a-box</code> is the simplest of primitives.
+`a-box` is the simplest of primitives.
 It creates a cube or rectangle with a size dictated by the width and height attributes.
 The beauty of A-Frame’s HTML-based design is that elements can be nested just like any other HTML element.
-This means we can use our <code>a-box</code> primitive as a <code>div</code>.
+This means we can use our `a-box` primitive as a `div`.
 We can then perform group-based changes to this element, rather than making the changes on all child elements individually.

 But back to the task in hand, we’re making Olympic rings so we’ll need a ring shape.
-The <code>a-torus</code> primitive is the ideal candidate for this.
+The `a-torus` primitive is the ideal candidate for this.
 Instead of width and height, we’re going to use radius and radius-tubular to dictate how large the torus will be.
 As with all primitives, we can use the position and color attributes to control both where the element appears relative to the parent primitive, and what colour the shape should be.

 With that in mind, we can build our first ring.